 The COVID-19 pandemic has highlighted how accessible pharmacists are and how they can be leveraged to improve the health of communities.
+Pharmacists and pharmacies' lights stayed on from the start of the pandemic and have unquestionably solidified pharmacies as essential components of public health infrastructure.

-Many of the new authorities and flexibilities provided related to pharmacists patient care services during COVID-10, including pharmacists' ability to order, authorize, test, treat, and administer immunizations and therapeutics against COVID-19 and other infectious diseases, will end when the public health emergency is over.
+Many of the new authorities and flexibilities provided related to pharmacists' patient care services during COVID-19, including pharmacists' ability to order, authorize, test, treat, and administer immunizations and therapeutics against COVID-19 and other infectious diseases are temporary federal authorizations under the Public Readiness and Emergency Preparedness Act (PREP Act),1 which can be revoked at any time.
 Thus, as the Committee understands, Congress needs to act immediately to ensure these pharmacist patient care services authorities are maintained as they have significantly increased patient access and improved care while lowering health care costs and saving lives.

 Unfortunately, despite that many states and Medicaid programs are turning to pharmacists to increase access to health care and address medication-related costs, Medicare Part B does not cover many of the impactful and valuable patient care services pharmacists can provide.
 Pharmacists are trained to do more than place medication in a container.
-While over 90% of Americans live within 5 miles of a community pharmacy1, many of our nation's seniors are medically underserved.
-As proven during the COVID-19 pandemic, pharmacists are an underutilized and accessible health care resource who can positively affect beneficiaries' care2 and the entire Medicare program.
+While over 90% of Americans live within 5 miles of a community pharmacy2, many of our nation's seniors are medically underserved.
+As proven during the COVID-19 pandemic, pharmacists are an underutilized and accessible health care resource who can positively affect beneficiaries' care3 and the entire Medicare program.

-Accordingly, APhA strongly urges the Committee to include H.R.
-2759, the Pharmacy and Medically Underserved Areas Enhancement Act, recently introduced by Representatives G. K. Butterfield (NC-01) and David B. McKinley (WV-01), in the Committee's legislative package to allow pharmacists to deliver vital patient care services in medically underserved areas to help break down the barriers to achieving health care equity in this country, improve patient care, health outcomes, the impact of medications, and consequently, lower health care costs and extend the viability of the Medicare program.
+Accordingly, APhA strongly urges the Subcommittee to include S. 1362, the Pharmacy and Medically Underserved Areas Enhancement Act in the Committee's legislative package to allow pharmacists to deliver vital patient care services in medically underserved areas to help break down the barriers to achieving health care equity in this country, improve patient care, health outcomes, the impact of medications,4 and consequently, lower health care costs and extend the viability of the Medicare program.